New Zealand · family · Leads to settlement

 Does New Zealand recognise de facto partnerships for immigration?+

 Yes.
 New Zealand recognises de facto (unmarried) partnerships, same-sex relationships, and civil unions for immigration purposes.
-For de facto partners, you must demonstrate at least 12 months of living together in a genuine and stable relationship.
-Marriage and civil union partners do not need the 12-month cohabitation requirement.
+For the Partner of a New Zealander Resident Visa, you must show that you and your partner have been living together in a genuine and stable relationship for at least 12 months when you apply.

 Can I work while waiting for my partner visa to be processed?+